The original London theatre guide since 1995 Stay up to date with our newsletter

 Born in London in 1973, Andrew Clutterback is best known by his stage name; Andrew Lincoln.
-He’s a well-respected theatre, film and television actor, returning to the stage in 2020 to play Ebenezer Scrooge in A Christmas Carol.
+He’s a well-respected theatre, film and television actor, who last played Ebenezer Scrooge in A Christmas Carol.

 Growing up in Hull and Bath, Lincoln expressed a keen interest in the performing arts from an early age.
-While at school, he starred in amateur productions including Oliver, as well as joining the National Youth Theatre.
-He went on to graduate from the Royal Academy of Dramatic Art, using Andrew Lincoln as his stage name.
+While at school, he starred in amateur productions including Oliver, then later joined the National Youth Theatre.
+He went on to graduate from the Royal Academy of Dramatic Art, taking Andrew Lincoln as his stage name.

 Lincoln made his stage debut in 1998, starring in Simon Bent’s Sugar Sugar at the Bush Theatre.
 A year later, he played Danny in Hushabye Mountain at the Hampstead Theatre, before a National Theatre and West End debut in Blue/Orange.
-In a review for LondonTheatre.co.uk, Lincoln was “ pulsating as the young and eager ‘Bruce’.
-So intense was his performance his shirt was soaked at the end of the play.”
+In a review for LondonTheatre.co.uk, Darren Dalglish praised Lincoln as "pulsating as the young and eager Bruce...so intense was his performance his shirt was soaked at the end of the play.”